 Interestingly, the $\eta$-invariant of $\curl$ has been studied long ago by Millson.
 In \cite{Mill} he shows that it coincides with the $\eta$-invariant of the signature operator acting on forms of even degree.
 This $\eta$-invariant occurs as a boundary contribution in the signature formula for manifolds with boundary due to Atiyah, Singer, and Patodi \cite[Thm.~4.14]{APS}.

-In section four we prove a sharp lower eigenvalue estimate if the curvature operator of $M$ is positive.
+In Sec.~\ref{sec:5}, we prove a sharp lower eigenvalue estimate if the curvature operator of $M$ is positive.
 In three dimensions this can be relaxed to a lower Ricci curvature bound.
 The equality case is also analyzed.

-In the final section we compute the $\curl$-spectrum for flat tori and round spheres.
+In Sec.~\ref{sec:6}, we compute the $\curl$-spectrum for flat tori and round spheres.
 In these cases the spectrum is always symmetric about $0$.
 In dimension $3$ we also treat spherical space forms and obtain a convenient criterion for the symmetry of the spectrum.
 Suitable lens spaces then provide simple examples for nonsymmetric $\curl$-spectrum.

-\emph{Acknowledgment.} It is my pleasure to thank Dmitri Vassiliev for directing my attention to the $\curl$-operator on manifolds and Nikolai Saveliev for pointing out interesting references.